Charters Village, East Grinstead

 Luxury retirement living in West Sussex

 Every day can feel like a holiday at Charters Village, our age-exclusive retirement development built on the site of the former Bush Davies School of Dance just outside East Grinstead, on the Surrey/West Sussex border.

 The village comprises a range of one and two bedroom bungalows and apartments built in the grounds of Charters Towers, the country club-style building at the centre of village life.
-We recently took the wraps off our latest phase of development, which comprises a multitude of new properties, with a delightful jazz event.
-It was a lovely sunny day and the Town Mayor, Cllr Bob Maidstone attended.
+Our latest phase of development, which comprises a multitude of new properties, is complete and selling rapidly.

-Many residents have already moved into their brand new homes.
+Many residents have moved into their brand new homes and are enjoying life at Charters.
 These include Mollie Lufkin, who in the video below shares her story about why she chose Charters and what she likes about living there.

 Part of the scenery